mdref/mdref/http.md

 * Errors triggered by the extension can be configured statically by http\Object::$defaultErrorHandling or inherited http\Object->errorHandling.
 * The request ecosystem has been modularized to support different libraries, though for the moment only libcurl is supported.

+## Installation:

+This extension is hosted at PECL (<http://pecl.php.net>) and can be installed eith PEAR's pecl command:

+    # pecl install pecl_http

 ## INI Directives:

 * http.etag.mode = "crc32b"